saintmac/vyte-api-v2-doc/docs/guides/scheduling-api-for-1-to-1-bookings.md

 ### Using the API

-When someone wants an appointment with a the user, the first thing we have to do is to retrieve when the user is available (to draw a parallel with the Vyte Page, we want to retrieve what is shown in the datepicker).
+When someone wants an appointment with a the user, the first thing we have to do is to retrieve when the user is available (to draw a parallel with the Vyte Page, we want to retrieve what is shown in the slot picker).

 To achieve this, we will use the [Slots API](../reference/slots.md).
 We will perform a `GET` request to the `/v2/slots` endpoint.
 Here is a little reminder of the available query params :